 I thought I should share my experience and what’s worked for me in connection to how I’ve met cool people, who often didn’t even know me from a bar of soap.
 (Okay, okay, I won’t use another cliché, promise.)

 Authenticity (and sincerity)

-> During my meeting with a potential mentor early in the year 2014, I asked her why she had agreed to meet with me after the email address request I made to her via Twitter.
-She told me she felt I was genuine and sincere and it shone through as we communicated on social media.
-And that my timeline let her in on a few things about me, and those impressions matched — looking at how I fashioned the email I eventually sent her.
+During my meeting with a potential mentor early in the year 2014, I asked her why she’d agreed to meet with me after the email address request I made to her through Twitter.
+She told me she felt I was genuine and sincere and it shone through as we spoke via social media.
+And that my timeline let her in on a few things about me, and those impressions matched.
+Looking at how I fashioned the email I eventually sent her.

-> Anyway, this reminds me of a book I recently read which discusses the minutiae of snap judgements and instincts — making decisions with the least amount of information.
-Malcolm Gladwell’s Blink.
-The Power of Thinking Without Thinking.
+Anyway, this reminds me of a book I recently read which discusses the minutiae of snap judgements and instincts — making decisions with the least amount of information, type o’ thing.
+Malcolm Gladwell’s ‘Blink.
+The Power of Thinking Without Thinking’.

-> Alright, I will admit, there is not a special anything I do in my attempts to connect with people.
-Certainly not that grandiose — it is merely me being myself.
-I feel authenticity cannot be overstated.
+Alright, I’ll admit, there isn’t a special anything I do in my attempts to connect with people.
+Certainly not that grandiose.
+It’s only me being myself; I feel authenticity cannot be over-stated.
 Be authentic, because authenticity resonates with and moves people.

 If you are uniquely you, no one can duplicate you and how you do things.

 Human beings are fascinating creatures who are inherently built to connect.
 Just like I highlighted in one of my posts.